New Hope for Elderly People with Eye Diseases

 While these eye drops serve to only treat glaucoma, there is talk that one day, these same eye drops will be used to cure the disease.

-As for cataracts, new eye drops are in testing stages that will be used to dissolve the protein buildup on the lens.
+As for cataracts, new eye drops are in the testing stages that will be used to dissolve the protein buildup on the lens.
 Tests on dogs with cataracts proved to be successful.
 Now the eye drops will be taken to human trials, then hopefully they will become widely available to all who suffer from cataracts.

 Injections